Skip to content

 Inline Math

-remend doesn't handle inline KaTeX with single $ as they're likely currency symbols. vue-stream-markdown attempts to complete inline math syntax, providing better support for mathematical expressions in streaming content:
+The original remend approach doesn't handle inline KaTeX with single $ as they're likely currency symbols. vue-stream-markdown attempts to complete inline math syntax, providing better support for mathematical expressions in streaming content:

 Incomplete inline math (partial rendering):